 There’s something to appreciate about each type of roast.
 While you may prefer one over the other two, it’s highly recommended that you give all of them a try to understand their similarities and differences better.
 In the end, one of the best parts of having coffee is discovering new tastes every time you brew a pot!

-When you’re ready to discover a whole new level of coffee goodness, Kunjani is here to provide you with ethically sourced coffee from Colombia, Costa Rica, Ethiopia, Guatemala, Mexico, Uganda, and many other locations.
+When you’re ready to discover a whole new level of coffee goodness, Kunjani is here to provide you with ethically sourced coffee beans from Colombia, Costa Rica, Ethiopia, Guatemala, Mexico, Uganda, and many other locations.
 You can also visit our coffee shop in Naples, FL, to enjoy our freshly roasted and freshly brewed coffee.
 Order our beans online or subscribe to get special offers and all things coffee!